 Embarrassment And Frustration At Inability To Hear Conversations

 It can be frustrating when you can’t hear conversations clearly.
-Some of our patients have described it like trying to follow a conversation while listening through a wall.
-It can work a little bit, but overall, not very effective and mostly frustrating.
+Some of our patients have described it as trying to follow a conversation while listening through a wall.
+It can work a little bit, but overall, not very effective and is mostly frustrating.

 Lying To Avoid Asking People To Repeat Themselves

 Often, it is our younger patients who tend to lie when they can’t hear. *Mark was only in his late forties, but he had started to find it tough to hear in crowds.
-For him, the impetus to get his hearing checked was when at a family night at school, he apparently agreed to be a parent-chaperone on an upcoming field trip.
+The impetus to get his hearing checked was when at a family night at school, he agreed to be a parent-chaperone on an upcoming field trip.

 Mark’s son and classmates were incredibly disappointed and sad that the trip had to be canceled due to too few approved adults.